|Founded||1979 by a group of doctors and health professionals as a “grassroots” and “community-based” health organization.|

 |In their own words||“Health is viewed as an entry point for social change and community development."|

-PMRS does not include any financial data, donor information, or sources of funding on its website, creating a complete lack of transparency and accountability.
-The information is also not available on website databases which report on nonprofit companies and expose financial statements.
+- PMRS does not include any financial data, donor information, or sources of funding on its website, reflecting a complete lack of transparency and accountability.

 - President of PMRS, Dr. Mustafa Barghouti, ran as an independent candidate in the Palestinian presidential race in 2005, served as the Palestinian Minister of Information in 2006, and is currently serving as the Secretary-General of the Palestine National Initiative (PNI).

 - PMRS regularly invites “delegations of consuls and country representatives to vulnerable areas… [and] international solidarity groups to witness and document human rights abuses.”

 - The “Advocacy and Networking” section of the PMRS website states that it is dedicated to “lobbying and advocacy with the aim to influence national policies.”

 - PMRS rhetoric includes accusations of “ethnic cleansing,” “apartheid,” “collective punishment,” and “war crimes.”